wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

    which allows the creation of independent instruction pieces as "strands".
 Stores of different strands do not dependent on each other, and could hence be drained into the NVM in parallel.

+3. Three simple primitives are introduced to create strand, control write ordering within a strand, and wait for all previous strands.
+These primitives are easy to use, implement and understand.

 This paper proposes strand consistency and a hardware implementation, StrandWeaver, to provide a better persist